flash24/openzeppelin-contracts/DOCUMENTATION.md

 The [`docs.openzeppelin.com`](https://github.com/OpenZeppelin/docs.openzeppelin.com)
-repository hosts the configuration for the entire site, which includes documentation for all of the OpenZeppelin projects.
+repository hosts the configuration for the entire site, which includes documetation for all of the OpenZeppelin projects.

-To run the docs locally you should run `npm run docs:watch` on this repository.
+To run the docs locally you should run `npm run docs start` on this repository.